Kashmir conflict: Background

-The Afghan Durrani Empire ruled Kashmir from 1752 until its 1819 conquest by the Sikh Empire under Ranjit Singh.
+The Afghan Durrani Empire ruled Kashmir Valley from 1752 until its 1819 conquest by the Sikh Empire under Ranjit Singh.
 The Raja of Jammu Gulab Singh, who was a vassal of the Sikh Empire and an influential noble in the Sikh court, sent expeditions to various border kingdoms and ended up encircling Kashmir by 1840.
 Following the First Anglo-Sikh War (1845–1846), Kashmir was ceded under the Treaty of Lahore to the East India Company, which transferred it to Gulab Singh through the Treaty of Amritsar, in return for the payment of indemnity owed by the Sikh empire.
 Gulab Singh took the title of the Maharaja of Jammu and Kashmir.

 From 1846 till the 1947 partition of India, Kashmir was ruled by maharajas of Gulab Singh's Dogra dynasty, as a princely state under British Paramountcy.
 The British Raj managed the defence, external affairs, and communications for the princely state and stationed a British Resident in Srinagar to oversee the internal administration.
 According to the 1941 census, the state's population was 77 percent Muslim, 20 percent Hindu and 3 percent others (Sikhs and Buddhists).
 Despite its Muslim majority, the princely rule was overwhelmingly a Hindu-dominated state.
 The Muslim majority suffered under the high taxes of the administration and had few opportunities for growth and advancement.